PavanRangani/docs/docs/prd/philanthropy/grant.md

 ## Add Grant

+When creating Grant, `Organization category `is auto filled if existing grant available for the selected organization under current legal entity.
+Allows to change the auto filled `Organization category `.
+When such change happens, `Organization category ` is also changed in existing grants.

 When creating Grant, existing project of the selected Organization can be selected or user can create new project.
-When existing project is selected, its  category and description is prefilled
+When existing project is selected, its  description is prefilled.

 Grant can't be given to archived organization and terminated foundation.